privacy-scaling-explorations/maci/README.md

 You should have Node 11.14.0 installed.
 Use [`nvm`](https://github.com/nvm-sh/nvm) to install it.

-You also need [Solidity 0.5.16](https://github.com/ethereum/solidity/releases/tag/v0.5.16) installed in your `PATH`.

 ### Get started

 Clone this repository, install NodeJS dependencies, and build the source code: